finbourne/lusid-sdk-csharp-preview/sdk/docs/CounterpartiesApi.md

 # **GetCreditSupportAnnex**
 > GetCreditSupportAnnexResponse GetCreditSupportAnnex (string scope, string code, DateTimeOffset? asAt = null)

-[EXPERIMENTAL] GetCreditSupportAnnex: Get Credit Support Annex
+[EARLY ACCESS] GetCreditSupportAnnex: Get Credit Support Annex

 Get a Credit Support Annex from a single scope.
 The response will return either the Credit Support Annex that has been stored, or a failure explaining why the request was unsuccessful.
 It is important to always check for any unsuccessful requests (failures).